PsychNeuro/ed1/book/chapter-07.md

 The real-world life-and-death implications of our reliance on the availability heuristic were starkly illustrated in an analysis by *Gerd Gigerenzer* of people's avoidance of flying after the September 11, 2001 terrorist attacks in the US [@Gigerenzer06].
 He found that there were roughly 1,500 additional deaths caused by people choosing to drive instead of fly -- driving is much, much riskier than flying, and yet because it is so familiar and commonplace, people vastly underestimate the relative risks.

 Gigerenzer and colleagues have many other studies showing our general incompetance in dealing with statistical information, again with real-world implications.
 For example, even highly-trained doctors make significant mistakes interpreting the statistical results of medical studies on health risks and probabilities.
 One of the most important errors we make is known as **base rate neglect**.
 For example, if you hear that drinking alcohol increases your risk of death by 12%, that sounds like a big effect.
 But people routinely neglect to take into account that the base rate against which this percentage is measured is extremely low.
 In practice, the difference amounts to just *4* additional deaths per 100,000 people per year: [NYT article: `https://www.nytimes.com/2018/08/28/upshot/alcohol-health-risks-study-worry.html`](https://www.nytimes.com/2018/08/28/upshot/alcohol-health-risks-study-worry.html).
+This is really an instance of the *contrast* effect -- we focus on differences but not on the raw values.

 ![Fig 7-6: Wason card selection task.
 Your job is to verify whether the following rule holds for these cards: If there is an even number on one side, then the other side is red.
 Which cards would you turn over to test whether this rule holds?](figures/fig_wason_card_selection.png){ width=50% }